ostracod/breadtext/btslDocumentation/builtIn.md

 `hasKey(dictionary, key)` - Returns whether the dictionary contains a key.

+`hasItem(value, item)` - Returns whether the sequence or dictionary contains an item.

 `sort(sequence, order: 1)` - Sorts the items of the sequence in-place.

 ## Top-Level Constants